 37% of Agricultural Economics & Business students are women while men make up 63% of the student body.
 Agricultural Economics & Business is studied the most in the Great Plains region of the US.

 The following is a list of the most popular colleges and universities in the U.S. for an Agricultural Economics & Business degree, based purely on number of students graduated.

 These Agricultural Economics & Business colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 Texas A&M University - College Station is the ideal choice for students thinking about an Agricultural Economics & Business degree.
-Situated in College Station, Texas, this college is ideal for students who prosper in a city atmosphere.
+With more than 20,000 students, this institution is one of the largest schools in the U.S..

 Cornell University is a great option for students pursuing an Agricultural Economics & Business degree.
 After graduation, Agricultural Business students usually make around $50,977 in their early careers.
 This school is one of the largest schools in New York.

-With 66.5% of the educators working full time, students are sure to get plenty of face time with teachers.
+Due to the diverse population at Cal Poly San Luis Obispo, you should have numerous opportunities to interact with individuals from many walks of life.
 The more time it takes to finish their education the more loans students have to take on.
 Go on a virtual tour to learn more about Cal Poly San Luis Obispo.

 University of Florida is among your best bets if you're planning on studying Agricultural Economics & Business.
-University of Florida Agricultural Economics & Business graduates earn 8.9% more than the typical Agricultural Business student.
+Grads of the Agricultural Business program state that they receive average early career wages of $44,924 and mid-career wages of $78,716.
 Located in Gainesville, Florida, this school is a good choice for students who enjoy the thrill of a significant city.